 - by joining SOAS Students Union clubs and societies and/or taking part in social and/or sports activities.

-- by encouraging ICC students to get involved as well by communicating with them face to face or through social media.
+- by encouraging IFCELS students to get involved as well by communicating with them face to face or through social media.

-- by helping IFCELS recruitment and marketing work for 2021.
-This could involve:
+- by helping IFCELS recruitment and marketing work.

-1. blogging or vlogging about your experiences at SOAS during your time on ICC
+1. blogging or vlogging about your experiences at SOAS during your time on an IFCELS programme.

 2. taking part in promotions in the UK or in your home country during vacations (if you are there)

-3. contacting or being contacted by prospective ICC students through social media.
+3. contacting or being contacted by prospective students through social media.

-4. mentoring 2021-22 ICC students in the first term of the programme.
+4. mentoring 2022-21 IFCELS students in the first term of the programme.

 How can I apply?

-- To apply for a scholarship, you need to have an ICC offer for 2020.
+- To apply for a scholarship, you need to have an offer for ICC Foundation, FDPS Pre-master's or ELAS (minimum 2 terms), excluding exchange students, from September 2021.

-- You can apply by writing a statement of 800-1000 words explaining how you feel you can contribute to SOAS and to the ICC programme AND making a 2-minute video about an experience you have had which you think will be inspiring for international students.
+- You can apply by writing a statement of 500-800 words explaining how you feel you can contribute to SOAS and to the IFCELS programme that you have applied for AND making a 2-minute presentation or talk on video about an experience you have had which you think will be inspiring for international students.
+Your statement and video should be sent to email@example.com.
+Please write “International Ambassador Scholarship” in the subject box.

 Terms and Conditions – please read carefully

-2. All students who are holding an offer (conditional or unconditional) for ICC are eligible to apply for an Ambassador’s Scholarship.
+2. All students who are holding an offer (conditional or unconditional) for ICC Foundation, FDPS Pre-master's or ELAS (minimum or 2 terms), excluding exchange students, are eligible to apply for an International Foundation Ambassador Scholarship.

 3. Offer holders will not automatically be considered for a Scholarship.
-As an offer holder you need to apply by submitting an 800-1000 word statement explaining how you feel you can contribute to SOAS and to the ICC programme AND a 2 minute video about an experience you have had which you think will be inspiring for international students.
+As an offer holder you need to apply by submitting a 500-800 word statement explaining how you feel you can contribute to SOAS and to the IFCELS programme that you have applied for AND a 2 minute presentation or talk on video about an experience you have had which you think will be inspiring for international students.

 5. Scholarships will be awarded on merit based on the statement, which should be entirely your own work, and the video, with reference to the duties listed above in the “What does an Ambassador do?” section.
 Please note: the purpose of the video is to assess your communication skills so it doesn’t matter what experience you choose, it’s about how you present the experience.

-7. £3500 will be deducted from the balance of the fees owed by each of the scholarship winners which should be paid by the first day of the programme – 22 September 2020.
+7. £3500 will be deducted from the balance of the fees owed by each of the scholarship winners which should be paid by the first day of the programme – in September 2021.

-8. Ambassadors will be expected to contribute an average of 2 hours per week to their role during the period of the ICC programme itself and up to 1 hour per week from July to December 2021.
+8. Ambassadors will be expected to contribute an average of 2 hours per week to their role during the period of the IFCELS programme itself and up to 1 hour per week from July to December 2022.
 Working times are flexible and variable and are by agreement.